vmyrgiotis/MDF_DALEC_GRASS/README.md

 2. Process the EO data into time series of grass biomass
 3. Implement a probabilistic model-data fusion (MDF) algorithm to estimate C dynamics in a grassland field

-## It requires working account with :
+## It requires working accounts with :

 1. [Alaska Satellite Facility](https://asf.alaska.edu)
 2. [European Centre for Medium-Range Weather Forecasts](https://www.ecmwf.int/en/forecasts/datasets)